-Wipf & Stock Publishers, Resource Publications, a work in progress–projected release: 2022
+Wipf & Stock Publishers, Resource Publications, in press

 Reflections on the Meaning of Mental Integrity: Recovery from Serious Mental Illness